3 Reasons why your dishwasher won’t drain

 The drain hose or sink is blocked

 If cleaning your filters hasn’t resolved the issue, then the next thing that could be preventing your dishwasher from draining is a blocked drain hose.
-The drain hose is an essential component to any dishwasher as it carries dirty water away from the appliance.
+The drain hose is an essential component of any dishwasher as it carries dirty water away from the appliance.
 It is usually connected to the same drain line as the kitchen sink.

 While unlikely, the drain hose could be clogged with built-up grime and food debris or may be kinked.
 To clean out the drain hose, you’ll need to remove it from the dishwasher and sink drain.

 The problem could also lie in your kitchen sink.
 A blocked sink drain is a simple fix if you have a plunger or drain snake.
 If you require additional support, our drain service is only a call away.

 The drain pump is damaged